 Lake Hudson is a 15,300-acre Corps reservoir on the Neosho River in Mayes County - a northeast Oklahoma lake adjacent to Fort Gibson Lake with active recreational use.
 The conditions at Lake Hudson set specific requirements for every dock, pier, bulkhead, and retaining wall built along its shoreline.

 Construction on Lake Hudson requires understanding the reservoir's specific operating regime - a northeast Oklahoma lake adjacent to Fort Gibson Lake with active recreational use.
 Water level variation affects dock design, and substrate at each site determines pile embedment depth.
-Army Corps Section 404 permits and reservoir shoreline management plans govern all construction here.
+Army required waterway coordination and reservoir shoreline management plans govern all construction here.

 Shore Protect Team provides Bank Stabilization Services in Lake Hudson, OK.
-We build dock and pier systems designed for the seasonal water level operating range, construct bulkheads and retaining walls for shoreline protection, and install marine piling for boat lifts.
-Permit applications to the reservoir authority and Army Corps are part of our project process.
+We build dock and pier systems designed for the seasonal water level operating range, construct bulkheads and retaining walls for shoreline protection, and install marine piling for boat lifts. required coordination to the reservoir authority and federally managed are part of our project process.

 Shore Protect Team offers bank stabilization services in Lake Hudson, OK for residential and commercial waterfront properties on Lake Hudson.
 Our work covers bulkhead construction and repair, pier and dock installation, retaining wall construction, seawall protection, boardwalks, bridges, marine piling, structure repair and maintenance, and waterfront demolition.
 Each Lake Hudson, OK project is assessed for a northeast Oklahoma lake adjacent to Fort Gibson Lake with active recreational use before work begins.